VrajPatel105/Massachusetts-Housing-Recommender-System/README.md

  Here's the entire process that i followed.

 1. -> Scrape the data from zillow.com (only for educational purpose).
-This data had about 40 features when scraped
+This data had about 40 features when scraped (data: https://www.kaggle.com/datasets/vraj105/massachusetts-housing-data)
 2. -> Initial preprocessing
 3. -> proper data cleaning
 4. -> Exploratory Data Analysis : Univariate, Bivariate and multi-variate